3DAixperts/skirt-button-pcb/README.md

 ![image](V1/images/thumbnail.png)
 ![image](V1/images/thumbnail2.png)

+Currently we cannot provide STL and STEP files.
+We are working on a solution.

 Pre-flashed and ready to go!

 This is our Skirt Button PCB with 7 tactile switches and 2 WS2812 RG LEDs per switch.